biol4559-uva/CompEvoBio_modules/Module_2/WF_instructions.md

 3. Population is in Hardy-Weinberg equilibrium.
 One implication of this assumption is that we only have to model allele frequencies, and can ignore genotypes.

+## Start up an RStudio on Demand Job
+Choose 2 cores.
+Load the libraries in the HWE_template.R script.

 ## A first attempt.
 This structure of the WF simulation resembles the "bean-bag genetics" picture that we show in class.
 We create the first generation ("gen1") of 2N gametes.
 In this example the population size is 5.